-The integration of art into the curriculum for subjects like math and science has been shown to increase understanding and retention, and also to aid in the development of creative problem solving skills.
+The integration of art into the curriculum for subjects like math and science has been shown to increase understanding and retention, and aids in the development of creative problem-solving skills.
 The art integration concept introduces tactics that teachers have known for a long time, namely, that bringing creativity into the classroom keeps students engaged.
 Read on and learn more about what is involved in art integration and examples of how it’s possible to integrate art concepts into lesson plans.

 What is Art Integration?